Navassa, North Carolina: Geography

-Environment and biodiversity
+Biodiversity

 The Navassa and Cape Fear region in southeastern North Carolina is considered an exceptionally rich biodiverse area in the United States.
 This region hosts 50 different habitat types supporting 300 species of plants and animals.
 Twenty-two of these species are considered "endemic", meaning they are found nowhere else in the world.
 An assessment of biodiversity was completed by the State and prioritized terrestrial habitats based on the presence and quality of significant natural areas, rare species, important bird areas, high quality wildlife habitat, and wetlands.
 Aquatic habitats were assessed based on aquatic significant natural heritage areas, native trout waters, anadromous fish spawning areas, high quality benthic communities, high quality waters, outstanding resource waters, oyster sanctuaries, shellfish harvest areas, fish nursery areas, submerged aquatic vegetation, and stream buffers.
 Anadromous means that fish are born in fresh water nurseries of Navassa's creeks and rivers, spend most of their life in the sea (Atlantic Ocean) and return to the town's fresh waters to spawn.

 The Cape Fear River and Brunswick River marshes along Navassa's eastern limits are an extensive 330 acre of tidal marshes upstream of saltwater influence.
 This tidal freshwater marsh is characterized by tall herbs, grasses and wildflowers.
 This site supports the only known population of Carolina Bishop Weed in North Carolina.
 The natural area has been altered by human influences of ditching, diking and roadbed construction.
 Sturgeon Creek, along Navassa's southern limits, is a tributary of the Brunswick River and supports the same uncommon natural community type of Tidal Freshwater Marsh.
 The 154 acre marsh contains a population of Cypress Knee Sedge, a rare plant species.